Should I get a personal loan? 9 top reasons to consider

 When to get a personal loan

-Some consumers’ finances are better suited for a personal loan.
-Lenders use factors like credit score, annual income and credit history as requirement criteria.
-If you’re doing well in those categories, you are also more likely to be able to handle a personal loan.
+Lenders consider factors like credit score, annual income and credit history when approving a personal loan.
+If you’re strong in these categories, you are also more likely to be able to handle a personal loan.
+You’re also more likely to get a better rate.

-If you fall into the following financial categories, a personal loan could be a good tool to fund your next purchase, project or life event.
+A personal loan could be a good tool to fund your next purchase, project or life event if you meet the following five criteria:

+- You have a very good credit score.
 According to the FICO credit model — the scoring that most lenders use — a very good score is anything above 740.
-While lenders may accept a lower score, it’ll be harder to get approved right now and if you do, you’ll likely get stuck with a high rate.
+While lenders may accept a lower score, the rates for fair to bad credit can easily run into the 20 or 30 percent range.
+Combined with short terms, the payment may not make sense for your budget.

-Lenders are tightening requirements to avoid risk, so a long history of positive loan and credit repayment appeals to them.
+- You have an established repayment history.
+Because most personal loans are unsecured, your payment history is especially important.
 Your credit report includes every reported payment you’ve made, missed or were late on for the past seven years.
-If your credit history is short or flawed, a lender is likelier to pass on your application right now.
+If your credit history is short or poor, a lender may deny your application, offer you higher rates or reduce the amount they lend you.

+- You have a low debt-to-income ratio.
 Your debt-to-income (DTI) ratio is the percentage of your monthly debt payments divided by your gross monthly income.
-Lenders often see higher DTI as a potential default risk.
+Lenders often see higher DTI as a red flag that you might not be able to handle the payment on a new loan.
+They may charge higher interest rates or reduce the amount you can borrow if the DTI is too high.

 When not to use a personal loan